ptdriscoll/gcp-app-engine/README.md

 # gcp-app-engine
-A continous delivery pipeline to auto-deploy a Flask web application on Google App Engine.
+A continuous delivery pipeline to auto-deploy a Flask web application on Google App Engine.

 1. Start or open a Google Cloud Platform project